lpedrosa/lpedrosa.github.io/source/_posts/2014-06-10-keep-trying-try-in-java-8.markdown

 categories: [Java, Functional Programming]
 ---

-Java 8 brought us some features that definitely improve the life of a Java developer.
-The inclusion of _lambdas_ (anonymous functions), as well as the _Stream_ API, allow us to manage collection iteration in a much more functional way.
+Java 8 brought us some features that definitely improved the life of a Java developer.
+The inclusion of _lambdas_ (anonymous functions), as well as the _Stream_ API, allowed us to manage collection iteration in a much more functional way.

-Also, by adding `java.util.concurrent.CompletableFuture`, as well as some other concurrency API goodies, the developer is able to express concurrent task in a much more comprehensive way.
+Also, by adding `java.util.concurrent.CompletableFuture`, as well as some other concurrency API goodies, the developer is able to express concurrent tasks in a much more comprehensive way.

-Overall, I think that _JDK8_ will give us the ability to express our intentions in a much more concise and readable way.
+Overall, I think that Java 8 gives us the ability to express our intentions in a much more concise and readable way.
 This will also have a positive effect on code maintenance, which can translate in a lower barrier of entry to new codebases (e.g. when you start a new job, _dive_ into a open source project) and less boilerplate.

 ## Error handling and _Optional_

 Java's way of error handling is through throwing and catching exceptions.
 These exceptions should only be thrown when an exceptional condition happens (e.g. illegal parameter passed into method, error parsing string, etc.).

-At the time this as an huge improvement over _C_ code error handling, which usually consists in keeping track of a bunch of error constants.
-Unlike exceptions, which are simple Java objects, they are not able hold any extra information regarding the error they represent.
+At the time this was an huge improvement over _C_ code error handling, which usually consists in keeping track of a bunch of error constants.
+Unlike exceptions, which are simple Java objects, they are not able to hold any extra information regarding the error they represent.

-You would normally handle exception by wrapping the code with a try-catch block such as:
+You would normally handle exceptions by wrapping the code with a try-catch block such as:
 ```java
 try {
     computationThatMightFail();